haturatu/puremania/README.md

 - `POST   /files/batch-delete`: Delete multiple files or directories.
 - `POST   /files/mkdir`: Create a new directory.
 - `POST   /files/move`: Move a file or directory.
 - `POST   /files/create`: Create a new empty file.
+- `POST   /files/extract`: Extract an archive file.
 - `GET    /config`: Retrieve the server's public configuration.
 - `POST   /search`: Search for files based on a query.
 - `GET    /storage-info`: Get information about storage usage.